Garfield Todd: Background

-Todd was born in Invercargill, New Zealand, in 1908.
+Todd was born in 1908 in Invercargill, New Zealand, and was of Scottish descent.
 He was educated at Otago University, Glen Leith Theological College, and the University of the Witwatersrand.
 At Glen Leith, he took homiletics, elocution and logic.
-In 1932 he married Jean Grace Wilson, with whom he had three daughters.
+In 1932, he married Jean Grace Wilson, with whom he had three daughters, the second of whom is the Zimbabwean political activist, Judith Todd.

 Todd emigrated to Southern Rhodesia from New Zealand in 1934 as a Protestant missionary and ran the Dadaya New Zealand Churches of Christ Mission school.
 One of the primary-school teachers in his charge was Robert Mugabe.
 Though he had no formal medical training, Todd and his wife, Grace, set up a clinic where he delivered hundreds of babies and treated minor injuries.
 His ranch, Hokonui, was named after the hills in his home province of Southland.

 Political involvement

-In 1948 Todd won election to parliament.
-He succeeded Sir Godfrey Martin Huggins as leader of the United Rhodesia Party and Prime Minister of Southern Rhodesia in 1953 when Huggins became the inaugural Prime Minister of the newly established Federation of Rhodesia and Nyasaland in 1953.
+In 1948, Todd won election to parliament.
+He succeeded Sir Godfrey Martin Huggins as leader of the United Rhodesia Party and Prime Minister of Southern Rhodesia in 1953 when Huggins became the inaugural Prime Minister of the newly established Federation of Rhodesia and Nyasaland.

-From 1955 to 1960 Todd served as first vice-president of the World Convention of Churches of Christ.
+From 1955 to 1960, Todd served as first vice-president of the World Convention of Churches of Christ.

 Government

 Todd introduced modest reforms aimed at improving the education of the black majority by taking tax-money paid by Rhodesian property owners and appropriations from the British colonial authorities, and directing it toward black schools.
 His government introduced a plan to give elementary education to every African of school age.
 He doubled the number of primary schools and gave grants to missionary-run schools to introduce secondary school and pre-university courses for blacks.

 He also introduced the appellation "Mr" for blacks instead of "AM" ("African Male") and ended the prohibition on the sale of alcohol to black residents of the reserves, who were allowed to drink European beer and wine, though not spirits.

 Todd pushed a bill through the Legislative Assembly, allowing for multiracial trade unions, thereby undercutting the growing white nationalist influence in the unions.
 Lastly, in a bid to increase the number of blacks eligible to vote from 2% to 16% of the electorate, he moved to lower property and education qualifications, but this was rejected.

-In response, Todd's ministers resigned en bloc, and following the appointment of a new cabinet, his party forced him out of power; three months later he was replaced as party leader and Prime Minister by Edgar Whitehead.
+In response, Todd's ministers resigned en bloc, and following the appointment of a new cabinet, his party forced him out of power; three months later, he was replaced as party leader and Prime Minister by Edgar Whitehead.

 In a farewell statement, he said "We must make it possible for every individual to lead the good life, to win a place in the sun.
 We are in danger of becoming a race of fear-ridden neurotics – we who live in the finest country on Earth."

 In addition to prime ministership, Todd was Minister of Finance and several other portfolios.
 He was granted retention of the title The Honourable in October 1958, for having served more than three years on the executive council.